anamvakil/Telco-Customer-Churn-Prediction/README.md

 ## Results
 The final workflow provides a stable and interpretable churn prediction pipeline.
 The model can be used to identify high-risk customers and support targeted retention efforts.
+A simple demo interface was developed to showcase the churn prediction workflow and model outputs.
+The demo allows users to interact with the model and observe churn predictions based on input features.

+*(Live demo link or screenshots are included in the repository.)*

 ## Tools & Technologies
 - Python